PiMastah/factorio-recipe-json-parser/README.md

 *Please create a ticket if you encounter errors.
 Provide the file(s) you tried to parse.
 Provide your Factorio and mod version where applicable and/or attach mod archives to the ticket directly.*

-**If errors can not be reproduced, they most likely can not be fixed.**
+**If errors cannot be reproduced, they most likely can not be fixed.**